stroxler/pyre-notes-and-tools/pycon-2025/typing-ecosystem-v1.md

 - Better typed libraries, better type inference, and faster type checkers have all made it easier to add types
 - The emergence of type-centric libraries and the integration of type checkers into IDE tooling have made types more useful than ever

-With AI-assisted programming, this trend shows signs accelerating even more because
+With AI-assisted programming, this trend shows signs of accelerating even more because
 - AI can make it much easier to write type hints on both new and existing code
 - Type information and type checking can be a big help to AI, reducing hallucinations and providing very fast iteration